rahulbrahmbhatt18/acme-learing/README.md

 -  Used embedded tomcat server to host the project.
 - [x] Your project must contain tests that run as part of the build process.
 Feel free to use any framework you like.
+- Used JUnit and Mockito frameworks to create tests that run as a part of the build process.
 - [x] Create a README file with instructions to clone, build and run your project.
 Include a section with details about how you meet the business requirements.
 - [x] Frontend is optional.
 If you feel that the API is able to handle all use cases, just provide a